11 Things To Do With Jalapeño Peppers

 11. Make jalapeño pepper jam

-If you like it sweet, then you can use your jalapeños to make a delicious pepper jam.
+If you like it sweet, then you can use your jalapeños to make a delicious pepper jam or jelly.
 This can be as pepper-focused as you’d like.
 Some jam recipes call for mostly fruits (such as strawberries), while others are mainly peppers.

 Either way, we love the combination of spicy and sweet, so jalapeño jam is a treat.
 It makes for a great gift, and can be used on cheese and crackers, toast, or even added to the pan after cooking meat to make a sweet pan sauce.